 While the Cuisinart CPK-17 offers a robust array of features in a convenient package, if you want a decorative kettle, you may want to consider a different style.

-KitchenAid offers a colorful selection of 2 quart kettles that add a bit of old-fashioned character to any kitchen.
+KitchenAid offers a colorful selection of two-quart kettles that add a bit of old-fashioned character to any kitchen.

-They weigh about 3 pounds when empty and constructed from steel sandwiched between porcelain enamel layers on both the inside and the outside.
+They weigh about three pounds when empty and are constructed from steel sandwiched between porcelain enamel layers on both the inside and the outside.